bigbigmdm/bash-for-SNANDer/README.md

 # bash-for-SNANDer
-The bash script for executing the SNANDer programmer.
+A bash script to run the SNANDer programmer.